 So … what happens to your content publishing schedule if you have to step away for a while?

-Publishing fresh content on your WordPress site on a regular basis helps you get more pages indexed on search engines, drive new visitors to your site and keep your site readers coming back for more.
+Publishing great content regularly on your site helps you get more pages indexed by search engines, drive traffic to your business and keep your site readers coming back for more information.

 Scheduling Posts In WordPress Using The Quick Edit Feature

-Log into your WP admin area and click on Posts > All Posts …
+Log into your WP dashboard and select Posts > All Posts …

 (Posts Menu – Add New)